pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 When we formally define a concept in OWL, i.e. issue an URI to it, we shall refer to the URI, as we refer to all URI's in the text with `typewriter font`.
-URI's of classes and vocabularies will be in `CamelCaseWithStartingCaps`.
-URI's of relationships will be in `thisKindOfCamelCase`.
-URI's of individuals `will-be-hyphenated`.
+URI's of classes and vocabularies will be in `MajorCamelCase`.
+URI's of relationships will be in `minorCamelCase`.
+URI's of individuals `will-be- hyphenated`.
 This seems to generally in accordance with WWW practice.

 ## RDF Model